Using the Test Environment

 This containerized approach ensures that all core framework tests run consistently across platforms, helping maintain compatibility across all supported environments.

 Important: This test environment is specifically for running the core framework tests to validate contributions to the Wheels project.
-If you're looking to test your own Wheels-based application, please refer to for guidance on setting up tests within your application.
+If you're looking to test your own Wheels-based application, please refer to Testing Your Application for guidance on setting up tests within your application.

-To use the CFWheels core test environment, you'll need:
+To use the Wheels core test environment, you'll need:

 Basic familiarity with command-line operations